 - Plan a series of strategies to move the individual toward their established goals

 - Intervene with skills from the planning stage

 - Evaluate the effectiveness of the plan and the interventions incorporated

 - Document the experience to track the procedures

-Our counselors build a recreation therapy treatment plan based on a individual’s specific needs and symptoms.
-This step is important because someone with long-term and frequent use of heroin will likely benefit from different interventions than someone with a short-term marihuana issue.
+Our counselors build a recreational therapy treatment plan based on an individual’s specific needs and symptoms.
+This step is important because someone with long-term and frequent use of heroin will likely benefit from different interventions than someone with a short-term marijuana issue.
 In this way, recreation therapy is always an individualized treatment.
 When treatment is unique and expertly tailored to the specific person, there is a greater chance of success from the level of care.

-For people with substance abuse issues, recreation therapy goals and interventions are all aimed at helping with the recovery process.
+For people with substance abuse issues, recreational therapy goals and interventions are all aimed at helping with the recovery process.

 When use has been eliminated, therapy shifts towards maintaining sobriety.
 With time, recreational therapy interventions can shift again into the stage of sustaining recovery.
 Sustained recovery does not require the same intensity of treatment needed in early recovery.